long distance parenting plan document with checklist of items to include

 Financial considerations in a long distance parenting plan

-• What years will you get to claim the child on your taxes?
+• In which years will you be able to claim the child on your taxes?
 It’s common to alternate.
 Consider getting IRS form 8332 signed ahead of time.

-• When the child is with you for extended periods of time (months) who will pay child support to who?
+• When the child is with you for extended periods of time (months), who will pay child support to whom?
 Or are the extended visits factored into child support?

 • How much life insurance will you each carry with the child as the beneficiary?

 • Who will maintain medical and dental insurance for the child?
-The expenses of this are often included in the child support calculation.
+These expenses are often included in the child support calculation.

 General Custody Considerations